If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - 16 GB RAM.

-Truly speaking, I knew it would work since Citra and RetroArch worked.
-There are no way iDEAS will be more of a resource hog that Citra or RetroArch because eventually, it is designed to play 3DS games.
-You can try out a similar specification or a scaled-down specification with an i3 processor, 1GB VRAM, 8GB RAM, and OpenGL 3.3 support.
+I knew it would work since Citra and RetroArch worked.
+There is no way iDEAS will be more of a resourcEmulatormulatororor RetroArch because it is designed to play 3DS games.
+You can try out a similar or scaled-down specification with an i3 processor, 1GB VRAM, 8GB RAM, and OpenGL 3.3 support.
 I believe it should work.

 Emulator Name | iDEAS |